Quick version: these are the best gifts for nurses after delivering your baby (or babies!).

 In the years that have passed since I started having babies, gifts for nurses have become a thing.
-I really wanted to do something nice for my nurses and I totally loved the idea of bringing some small tokens of appreciation to all the people who helped us welcome baby Millie into the world!
-Lucky for me, one of my team members, Heidi, is the perfect resource!
-We've been friends for SO long and we work together on Mint Arrow, but you may remember from the Meet the Team post that Heidi is also a Labor and Delivery nurse so she knows exactly what gifts nurses really like!
+I really wanted to do something nice for my nurses and I totally loved the idea of bringing some small tokens of appreciation to all the people who helped us welcome our babies into the world!
+Lucky for me, one of my friends is the perfect resource because she's a Labor and Delivery nurse so she knows exactly what gifts nurses really like!

 Today I'm sharing some of the BEST gift ideas for nurses to say thanks to the amazing professionals that help bring babies into the world every day.